Beauty and the Beast: A 30th Celebration: Cast

+Rita Moreno is the special’s Narrator.
 In addition, it was announced that Paige O'Hara (the original voice of Belle), Richard White (the original voice of Gaston) and composer Alan Menken would cameo as, respectively, the Bookseller, the Baker, and the piano player during "Belle".

 Production

 Development

 On July 5, 2022, ABC reported that a live-action/animation special based on the 1991 musical film Beauty and the Beast was in development, following the success of the televised musical adaptation of the 1989 animated film The Little Mermaid, entitled The Little Mermaid Live! in 2019.
-The special was intended to air on December 15, 2022, with Hamish Hamilton being set as director, Jon M. Chu as executive producer and Done and Dusted would produce the television special, all of them worked on The Little Mermaid Live!
+The special was intended to air on December 15, 2022, with Hamish Hamilton being set as director, Jon M. Chu as executive producer and Done and Dusted would produce the television special, all of them worked on The Little Mermaid Live!.
 ABC said that it would include live never-before-seen musical performances, with each will offer an homage to the story and add its own surprises for viewers, and also include new sets and costumes inspired by the classic story.

 Chu called the film as "a game-changing experience" adding that, "when the animated movie came out, I watched it multiple times in the first weekend.
 It showed me the outer limits of what animated artists and storytellers could achieve, so the fact that I get to executive produce a tribute to all the creatives that made this masterpiece is a dream I didn’t even think was possible."
-He hailed the special as "a true celebration of creativity [...] with world-class creatives and talent to reinterpret the classic musical numbers (with a few surprises), I can’t wait for the audiences, in person and at home, to experience what we have in store for them".
+He hailed the special as "a true celebration of creativity [...] with world-class creatives and talent to reinterpret the classic musical numbers (with a few surprises), I can’t wait for the audiences, in person and at home, to experience what we have in store for them."

 The film was earlier announced under the titles Beauty and the Beast Live! and Beauty and the Beast: A 30th Anniversary Special, before the special being officially titled as Beauty and the Beast: A 30th Celebration in November 2022.
 It was titled, in order to honor the 30th anniversary of the original film and its historic Oscar nomination for Best Picture.